 Now, for the general fitness folks, this simply means that if you put a lot of "money in the bank," you'll be prepared for the day when life gets crazy and you miss a few days in the gym.
 You have more wiggle room to go on a spending spree.

 Mobility works the same way.
 Once you've built it, it's hard to lose unless you really go out of your way to avoid moving for an extended period of time.

 4. Regular manual therapy.

 I'm very fortunate to have two outstanding manual therapists in my office on a weekly basis.
 Chris Howard is a massage therapist and does a tremendous job with more diffuse approaches, recovery modalities, and some focal work with the Fibroblaster tool.
 Nate Tiplady utilizes Graston Technique, Active Release, fascial manipulation, and chiropractic adjustments.
 Along with regular foam rolling, these guys have made a big difference in me staying healthy, which leads me to...

 5. No missed training sessions.

 I'm fortunate to have been very healthy over the years.
 Like everyone, I've had minor niggles here and there, but haven't pushed through them and let them get out of hand.
 It's better to skip benching one day and do higher rep floor presses than it is to push through some pain and wind up with a torn pec.
 If long-term consistency is your goal, you have to be willing to assess risk: reward in your training on a regular basis.

 Moreover, training is a part of my life, just like brushing my teeth, feeding the dog, or checking my email.
-It’s not an option to “squeeze it out” because the schedule gets too full.
+It's not an option to "squeeze it out" because my calendar gets too full.
 I make time instead of finding time.
-Of course, it’s a lot easier when your office is part of a 15,000+ square-foot gym!
+Of course, it's a lot easier when your office is part of a 15,000+ square-foot gym!